OfficeDev/microsoft-teams-apps-buildingaccess/README.md

 ## Getting started

-Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-buildingaccess/wiki/Solution-overview) to read about what the app does and how it works.
+Begin with the [Getting started guide](https://github.com/OfficeDev/microsoft-teams-apps-buildingaccess/wiki/Getting-started) to read about what the app does and how it works.

 When you're ready to try out Building Access app, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-buildingaccess/wiki/Deployment-guide).
+The instructions cover:

+-   Creating a location for your data
+-   Running a Power Automate to create the SharePoint lists
+-   Importing and configuring the Building Access App
+-   Importing and configuring the Building Admin App
+-   Importing and configuring the Building Security App
+-   Configuring the App settings and creating initial content
+-   Deploying the App to Teams
+-   Configuring the PowerBI Dashboard

 ## Contributing